minusxne/GamerDude/readme.md

    cd ROG
    ```

-2. Open the project godot.
+2. Open the project in godot.

 ## Assets Used